runxiyu/lbmk/README.md

 Not a coreboot fork!
 --------------------

-Libreboot is not a fork of coreboot.
+Libreboot is *not a fork of coreboot*.
 Every so often, the project re-bases on the latest version of coreboot, with the number of custom patches in use minimized.
 Tested, *stable* (static) releases are then provided in Libreboot, based on specific coreboot revisions.